-Likely developments in the operations of the consolidated entity and expected results of those operations are contained in the 'Review of operations' section.
-Refer also to the Chairperson's Report and Message from the CEO for further details.
+Likely developments in the operations of the consolidated entity and expected results of those operations are contained in the Chairperson's and the CEO's reports.

 Environmental regulation

 The Group is not subject to any significant environmental regulation under Australian Commonwealth or State law.